DracoAter/jenkins2/README.md

 - Launch slave agent
 - Disconnect slave
 - Get slave's config.xml
-- Get slave state in json
+- List \[online\] slaves
-- Get all slaves state in json
+- Get slave(s) states

-## Plugins
+### Plugins

 - List installed plugins
-- Install a plugin either from a file, an URL or from update center (by short name like thinBackup)
+- Install a plugin and its dependencies from update center (providing a short name e.g. thinBackup).
+- Install a plugin either from a file or an URL.
+Dependencies are not installed!
-- Show plugin info
+- Show plugin information
 - Uninstall a plugin

-## Credentials
+### Credentials

 - Create username with password credentials (Requires credentials plugin on Jenkins)
 - Create ssh username with private key credentials (Requires ssh-credentials plugin on Jenkins)